JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 They propose a two-level edge computing architecture for automated driving services in order to make full use of the intelligence at the wireless edge (i.e., base stations and autonomous vehicles) for coordinated content delivery.
 Then they investigate the research challenges of wireless edge caching and vehicular content sharing.
 Finally, they propose potential solutions to these challenges and evaluate them using real and synthetic traces.

-**Follow me fog: Toward seamless handover timing schemes in a fog computing environment**
+**Follow Me Fog: Toward Seamless Handover Timing Schemes in a Fog Computing Environment**

 The authors observe that traditional mobile network handover mechanisms cannot handle the demands of fog computation resources and the low-latency requirements of mobile IoT applications.
 The authors propose Follow Me Fog framework to guarantee service continuity and reduce latency during handovers.
 The key idea proposed is to continuously monitor the received signal strength of the fog nodes at the mobile IoT device, and to trigger pre-migration of computation jobs before disconnecting the IoT device from the existing fog node.

-**Efficient service handoff across edge servers via docker container migration**
+**Efficient Service Handoff Across Edge Servers via Docker Container Migration**

 Present a novel service handoff system which seamlessly migrates offloading services to the nearest edge server, while the mobile client is moving.
 Service handoff is achieved via container migration.
 They have identified an important performance problem during Docker container migration, proposing a migration method which leverages the layered storage system to reduce file system synchronization overhead, without dependence on the distributed file system.